osg-htc/networking/docs/personas/quick-deploy/install-perfsonar-testpoint.md

 ---

 ## Step 5 – Deploy the Containerized perfSONAR Testpoint

+!!! note "Skip this step if you used the orchestrator (Path A)"

+    The orchestrator automates container deployment and certificate issuance.
+If you ran it in Step 2, skip to [Step 6](#step-6-configure-and-enroll-in-psconfig).

 Run the official testpoint image using Podman (or Docker).
 Choose one of the two deployment modes: